How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 S3 bucket creation prerequisites

-Before proceeding with bucket creation, there are a number of things to consider:
+Before proceeding with bucket creation, there are several things to consider:

-- CloudFormation permissions: Does the user have permissions to create, update, and delete CloudFormation stacks?
+1. CloudFormation permissions: Does the user have permission to create, update, and delete CloudFormation stacks?
 How about permissions to provision the resources listed in the CloudFormation template?

-- Future-proofing: If you think future analysis and reporting on a bucket is a possibility, think about how to best organize the bucket structure.
+3. Future-proofing: If you think future analysis and reporting on a bucket is possible, think about how to organize the bucket structure best.
 For example, it's common practice to create subfolders per time period (year, month, day, etc.).
 Depending on how long data needs to be accessible, build life cycle rules to delete old objects or move objects between storage classes at fixed intervals.

-- Version control system: To take advantage of IaC, resource files should be synced to a version control solution, such as git.
-This allows developers to quickly identify, provision, or roll back iterations of the solution.
+5. Version control system: To take advantage of IaC, resource files should be synced to a version control solution, such as git.
+This allows developers to identify, provision, or roll back solution iterations quickly.

 How to create an S3 bucket